 \subsection{Comparison against Euclidean distance metrics}

-Figure~\ref{fig:bounded_loss} displays the MSE and MAE metrics in comparison to the SSP for a synthetic test signal composed of three arbitrary harmonic components including a frequency drift, a variable phase term $\phi$, a variable frequency term $\omega$ as well as an amplitude scaling envelope term $A$.
-Looking at the phase and frequency variation about the reference configuration, there is no qualitative difference among the metrics, particularly not in the gradients of the metrics in vicinity of the optimum.
+Figure~\ref{fig:bounded_loss} displays the MSE and MAE metrics in comparison to the SSP for a synthetic test signal composed of three arbitrary harmonic components including a variable phase term $\phi$, a variable frequency term $\omega$ as well as an amplitude scaling envelope term $A$.
+Looking at the frequency variation about the reference configuration, there is no qualitative difference among the metrics, particularly not in the gradients of the metrics in vicinity of the optimum.
 In contrast, this observation does not hold for the amplitude variation.
 Per definition, the MAE exhibits a constant gradient and the MSE shows a linearly decreasing gradient, i.e. becoming very flat, towards the optimum.
 The SSP is convex to the left, and concave to the right of the optimum according to Eq.~\eqref{eq:bound_ssp}.
-While the Euclidean metrics increase monotonously for positive and negative deviations from the reference amplitude, the SSP shows quick saturation for zero and negative amplitudes, as well as for larger positives amplitudes.
-In this case, there exists a large and perfectly flat error functional for negative amplitudes $A$, hence forcing the optimizer to take large steps and escape that desert of zero gradients.
-Once the optimizer approaches the ground truth solution, suddenly gradients become steep towards the minimum.
-Similarly, if the true solution is approached from far right, i.e. positive $A$ values, gradients become steeper as the minimum is approached.
+While the Euclidean metrics increase monotonously for positive and negative deviations from the reference amplitude, the SSP exhibits the previously discussed upper limit of $\mathrm{SSP}=1$ for zero and negative amplitudes, as well as for larger positives amplitudes.
+There exists a large and perfectly flat error functional for negative amplitudes $A$, hence forcing the optimizer to take large steps and escape that desert of zero gradients.
+Once the optimizer approaches the optimum neighborhood, suddenly gradients become large towards the minimum.
+Similarly, if the true solution is approached from the far right, i.e. positive $A$ values, the error becomes steeper as the minimum is approached.
 This is not the case for the convex MSE, which becomes flat towards the minimum.
-In the upcoming section, we will find that the saturation property of the SSP and the gradients in vicinity of the minimum will greatly improve model convergence when using the SSP as loss function.